Here, you will find information about course requirements and the course offerings.

 Plan for full-time studies

 As an incoming exchange student, you are required to follow a full-time semester study plan.
-One semester of full time studies equals 30 ECTS credits.
+One semester of full-time studies equals 30 ECTS credits (ECTS stands for European Credit Transfer System).
 We require that you take at least half of your credits (15 credits per semester) within the Faculty of Science.

 - Introductory Swedish Language Course – SUSA course (3 credits)